How to commit to a New Year's resolution

 So you’re three months in, but haven't been to the gym in a couple of weeks?
 That’s alright.
 Think back to the why behind your resolution and re-evaluate your strategy, based on your current situation, and then re‑commit.
 Life doesn't always go to plan, don’t be afraid to adapt.

 It can be hard to stick to a goal, there are so many things in life that can change and affect your plans.
-But it’s important to put yourself in a position to succeed.
 Hopefully, these tips will guide you in making a resolution you’ll stick to.